When Is Baldur’s Gate III Coming To Xbox? It’s Complicated

 Baldur’s Gate III arrives on PC on August 3 and is right around the corner on PlayStation 5.
 But what about Xbox Series X/S?
-The sprawling role-playing game still doesn’t have a release date on Microsoft’s console, and developer Larian Studios still isn’t sure if that version of the game will be ready before the end of 2023.
+The sprawling role-playing game still doesn’t have a release date on Microsoft’s console, though fortunately Larian Studios was recently able to confirm that it will arrive before the end of 2023 after a complex and bizarre saga that all revolves around split-screen co-op.

-It’s a massive bummer for Xbox fans.
 The Dungeons & Dragons-based game has been in Early Access for several years, with fans patiently waiting to dip their toes into the deep end of its massive world full of hidden secrets and branching storylines.
 A console version of the game will arrive on PS5 on September 6, just in time to take advantage of Starfield’s absence from Sony’s “next-gen” platform.
-Larian says it needs more time to finish the Xbox version of the game, but hasn’t yet been able to commit to a firm launch date, only promising to update fans on the timeline later in the year.
+Larian says it needs more time to finish the Xbox version of the game, but hasn’t yet been able to commit to a firm launch date.

 Is Baldur’s Gate III a PS5 exclusive?